apache/spark-website/third-party-projects.md

 - <a href="https://github.com/Hydrospheredata/mist">Mist</a> - Serverless proxy for Spark cluster (spark middleware)
 - <a href="https://github.com/GoogleCloudPlatform/spark-on-k8s-operator">K8S Operator for Apache Spark</a> - Kubernetes operator for specifying and managing the lifecycle of Apache Spark applications on Kubernetes.
 - <a href="https://developer.ibm.com/storage/products/ibm-spectrum-conductor-spark/">IBM Spectrum Conductor</a> - Cluster management software that integrates with Spark and modern computing frameworks.
+- <a href="https://delta.io">Delta Lake</a> - Storage layer that provides ACID transactions and scalable metadata handling for Apache Spark workloads.
+- <a href="https://mlflow.org">MLflow</a> - Open source platform to manage the machine learning lifecycle, including deploying models from diverse machine learning libraries on Apache Spark.
+- <a href="https://github.com/databricks/koalas">Koalas</a> - Data frame API on Apache Spark that more closely follows Python's pandas.

 <h2>Applications Using Spark</h2>